By: Team W16-3 Since: Sep 2018 Licence: MIT

 Add a shorthand equivalent alias for each of the individual commands.
 For example, besides typing

-to remove all persons in the list.
+clear, the user can also typecto remove all persons in the list.

 Do take a look at Section 2.4, “Model component” before attempting to modify the Model component.